Skip to main content

 • composability between games (and other systems)

-• easier modability (no private api)
+• easier modability (no private API)

 However, tackling a new domain comes with new challenges to solve.